tc39/notes/meetings/2017-03/mar-21.md

 (Leo Balter)

-LBR: Need help from Ecma for an email for use by Test262 so that private emails don't need to be used.
+LEO: Need help from Ecma for an email for use by Test262 so that private emails don't need to be used.

-LBR: In other updates.
+LEO: In other updates.
 I was able to do a bug triage on more than 100 issues and pull requests in the last month.
 There were many many closed issues (around 50) including tests on rest and spread properties.
 We now have over 100k LOC for async/generator tests.
 For object rest/spread, we have a new JSC contributor from my country who has been very helpful with the tests.
 He also implemented it in JSC.
 We need more support--I'm glad Google is supporting me, but I need more support for Test262 development.

-LBR: I'd like to discuss removing the copyright line in Test262 tests in a timebox.
+LEO: I'd like to discuss removing the copyright line in Test262 tests in a timebox.

 AWB: Let's discuss TR 104.

-LBR: There's still a draft.
+LEO: There's still a draft.

 AWB: People have probably not reviewed it adequately to vote on it yet.
 Post a link here for TR104.

 __[link](https://github.com/tc39/test262/blob/master/Draft%20TR%20ECMA-104%202nd%20edition.doc)__

-LBR: Yes, I will post a link.
+LEO: Yes, I will post a link.
 We didn't have any updates on it since last year.

 AWB: If we can get the link posted, people should have time here before the end of the day Thursday to do a quick review of that.
 I'm guessing people wont have any concerns.
 That also requires a GA vote, so we should have that taken care of in the same package.
 Is that ok everyone?

-LBR: Yes.
+LEO: Yes.

 AWB: So get the link up there.